What is the Cost of Travel Insurance - 2021 Review

-- Trip Location
+- Trip Destination

 Length of Trip

 As we add only one more day of travel, to make this a 31-day vacation, the cost of travel insurance changes, although only a little.
-The Trip Protector Lite policy is no longer available, but the AIG Basic policy still is.
-Pricing has increased by only a few dollars.
+Worldwide Trip Protector goes up to $342, and RoundTrip Choice is now $352.

 Ages of Travelers